kleene-project/docs/install/kleened.md

 ## Create development environement with `mix`

-For developers or users that want to tinker with Klee a development environemnt can be established with Mix:
+For developers or users that want to tinker with Kleened, a development environemnt can be established using Mix:

 ```console
 $ git clone https://github.com/kleene/kleened.git